nehaswami16/biotechresearchclub/_pages/alumnitalks.md

 ## Upcoming Talks
 ---

-The Biotech Research is excited to host Ms. Nandita Damaraju, an alumnus of the 2014 batch of the B.Tech Biotechnology program from IIT Madras.
+The Biotech Research Club is excited to host Ms. Nandita Damaraju, an alumnus of the 2014 batch of the B.Tech Biotechnology program from IIT Madras.
 She is currently a machine learning scientist at Inflammatix Inc., San Fransisco, USA.

 <img src="../images/BRC-Poster-08-12-2020.jpeg" alt="drawing" width="600" />